 - Suppose that, rather than numeric distances, we only have distance comparisons (among triples of points).
 How can we effectively leverage that limited information?
 What kind of structure is required for interpretability?

-- Can we articulate measures of the degree of unpredicability of a process given that we can only witness a single (relatively short) sequence of outcomes?
+- Can we articulate measures of the degree of unpredictability of a process given that we can only witness a single (relatively short) sequence of outcomes?

 Broadly speaking, the questions I’m interested in these days are in discrete applied probability and are motivated by a social perspective.
-My thesis work at Dartmouth (advised by Sergi Elizalde) was focused on combinatorial problems arising from permutation-based approaches to time series analysis and its connections to classical discrete dynamics.
+My thesis work was focused on combinatorial problems arising from permutation-based approaches to time series analysis and its connections to classical discrete dynamics.